 If you need to close the Configuration Center, you can return to it.
 Start the Team Foundation Server Administration Console, and select Configure Installed Features from the Application Tier node.

 Configuration options: Basic, Advanced and Azure

-The Server Configuration Wizard supports two main configuration options: Basic, Advanced, and Azure. ::: moniker-end
+The Server Configuration Wizard supports three main configuration options: Basic, Advanced, and Azure.

 Configuration options: Basic and Advanced